sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/error-handling.md

 ## Not Found Error Type

 The connector SDK offers a special error type of "Not Found".
-This error will signal to IdentityNow that the specific account is not in the source system, and in the case where it should be in the source system, IdentityNow will then call the connector ```std:account:create``` command to create the account.
-An example of this in pracice can be found below:
+This error signals to IDN that the specific account is not in the source system.
+If the account should be in the source system, IDN will then call the connector ```std:account:create``` command to create the account.

+Here is an example:

 ```javascript
 .stdAccountUpdate(async (context: Context, input: StdAccountUpdateInput, res: Response<StdAccountUpdateOutput>) => {